Carmichael Numbers with Prime Numbers of Prime Factors: Introduction

-We note that this conjecture is actually quite a bit stronger than necessary; it would actually be sufficient to replace the $d\log^2 d$ with something like $de^{\sqrt{\log d}}$.
+We note that the conjecture we use here is actually quite a bit stronger than necessary; it would actually be sufficient to replace the $d\log^2 d$ with something like $de^{\sqrt{\log d}}$.
 However, since we are not computing anything particularly sharply in this paper, and since even this weakened conjecture is nowhere close to being proven, we have decided to work instead with the more widely recognized conjecture since it makes for cleaner exposition.